Minerals and Vitamins: Big Deal!Medical

 Calcium is essential for bone health.
 By drinking milk or eating yogurt or cheese, you will help your body to fight bone loss.
 The calcium you intake with food is necessary for bone health.
 However, you have many options when it comes to getting your daily recommended intake of calcium.
 For instance, green leafy vegetables like kale, spinach, and collards are great sources of calcium.
 A spinach salad could have just as much calcium as a glass of milk.

 Legumes such as white beans are rich in calcium.
 Canned salmon and sardines are also very nutritious.
-Other great sources of calcium are bok choy, black-eyes peas, almonds, turnip greens and sesame seeds.
+Other great sources of calcium are bok choy, black-eyed peas, almonds, turnip greens and sesame seeds.
 You may be surprised at some other foods that are also calcium-rich.
 They include dried figs, blackstrap molasses, oranges (of course), seaweed, instant oatmeal, soymilk, firm tofu, and cheerios.
 Nature’s Bounty Absorbable Calcium 1200mg Plus 1000IU Vitamin D3, Softgels is a great source of calcium as well as vitamin D3.

 Vitamin D aids in the absorption of calcium.
 The importance of vitamin D along with calcium cannot be overstated.
 They work better together than just one or the other.
 The same foods that supply calcium will often supply vitamin D.